baconjs/bacon.js/README.md

 Bus
 ---

+Bus is an EventStream that allows you to `push` values into the stream.
+It also allows pluggin other streams into the Bus.
+The Bus practically merges all plugged-in streams and the values pushed using the `push` method.

-`new Bacon.Bus()` returns a Bus object that is a "pushable" and "pluggable" EventStream with the following extra methods:
+`new Bacon.Bus()` returns a new Bus.

 `bus.push(x)` pushes the given value to the stream.
-All subscribers will receive this value.

 `bus.end()` ends the stream.
-Sends an End event to all subscribers
+Sends an End event to all subscribers.
+After this call, there'll be no more events to the subscribers.
+Also, the Bus `push` and `plug` methods have no effect.

 `bus.error(e)` sends an Error with given message to all subscribers